Julia Galef

 Julia Galef (/ˈɡeɪləf/; born July 4, 1983) is an American writer, speaker and co-founder of the Center for Applied Rationality.
-She hosts Rationally Speaking, the official podcast of New York City Skeptics, which she has done since its inception in 2010, sharing the show with co-host and philosopher Massimo Pigliucci and produced by Benny Pollak until 2015.
+From 2010 to 2021, she hosted Rationally Speaking, the official podcast of New York City Skeptics, sharing the show with co-host and philosopher Massimo Pigliucci and produced by Benny Pollak until 2015.

 Biography

 Galef was born in 1983 in Maryland.
 She received a BA in statistics from Columbia University.
 In 2010 she joined the board of directors of the New York City Skeptics.
-She co-founded and became president of the nonprofit Center for Applied Rationality in 2012 after she moved from New York to Berkeley.
+She co-founded and became president of the nonprofit Center for Applied Rationality in 2012 after she moved from New York to Berkeley, California.
 The organization also gives workshops to train people to internalize and use strategies based on the principles of rationality on a more regular basis to improve their reasoning and decision-making skills and achieve goals.
 She was elected a fellow of the Committee for Skeptical Inquiry in 2015.

 In 2021, Galef and her fiancé, blogger Luke Muehlhauser, left their San Francisco studio to work remotely and travel the United States.
 In April 2021, they were in Franklin, North Carolina, when she was interviewed by Intelligencer over Zoom.